Marketing Reality Check for 2026: Agility, AI-Driven Audits & Cross-Team Alignment

 UX & Design:

-• Clear user pathways from entry to conversion
+• Clear, frictionless pathways from any entry point to conversion

 SEO & Content:

-• Metadata, alt text, and schema markup in place
+• Metadata, alt text, image optimization, and comprehensive schema markup

 Lead Capture & Conversion: